 - You decide to inject $20,000, while the rest is made up by other crowdfunding investors; and

-- In theory, this means that you own $20,000 of the total multi-family complex, which again, is worth $10 million.
+- In theory, this means that you own $20,000 of the total multi-family complex, which, again, is worth $10 million.

-Although you also need to factor in fees, your potential returns are directly correlated by the amount you invested.
+Although you also need to factor in fees, your potential returns are directly correlated with the amount you invested.
 For example, if you owned 1% of the property and the NAV grew by $200,000, you would, in theory, be entitled to $2,000.
 You would also be entitled to your share of any rental payments that the property attracts.

 In terms of management of the properties in question, this is usually taken care of by the crowdfunding platform itself.
 In turn, this will attract additional fees.
 The main attraction of choosing this real estate investment method is that you can typically get started with really small amounts.

-This makes it ideal for those that wish to gain exposure to real estate but are on a budget.
+This makes it ideal for those who wish to gain exposure to real estate but are on a budget.
 Additionally, low-minimum crowdfunding platforms are also great for diversification purposes, as the provider will often have multiple properties that can be invested in.

 Some of the most prominent real estate crowdfunding platforms active in this space include Fundrise, CrowdStreet, DiversyFund, and RealtyMogul.
 Each platform will specialize in a specific niche of the real estate arena — so do your research before proceeding.

-Pro Tip: In many ways, real estate crowdfunding is somewhat similar to equity investing since an investor can buy into a property and become a shareholder.
+In many ways, real estate crowdfunding is somewhat similar to equity investing since an investor can buy into a property and become a shareholder.